What Is a Data Scientist? Salary, Skills, and How to Become One

 Becoming a data scientist generally requires some formal training.
 Here are some steps to consider.

 Employers generally like to see some academic credentials to ensure you have the know-how to tackle a data science job, though it’s not always required.
-That said, a related bachelor’s degree can certainly help—try studying data science, statistics, or computer science to get a leg up in the field.
+About 51 percent of data scientists have a bachelor's, while 34 percent have a master's [2].

 • Programming languages: Data scientists can expect to spend time using programming languages to sort through, analyze, and otherwise manage large chunks of data.
 Popular programming languages for data science include: